Getting Voxel Tools

 In case there are multiple downloadable artifacts, the editor build will be the one with editor in the name.

 These builds correspond to the master version depicted in the changelog.
-They are built using Godot's latest stable version branch (for example, 4.0 at time of writing), instead of master.
+They are built using Godot's latest stable version branch (for example, 4.2 at time of writing), instead of master, unless indicated otherwise.
 A new build is made each time commits are pushed to the main branch, but also when other developers make Pull Requests, so careful about which one you pick.

 Note